Unlike English, most Portuguese words have a gender: ♂ masculine or ♀ feminine.

 For example, most adjectives are variable, so they must match the gender (and number) of the noun they modify:

 - O homem é alto Play slow audio Play normal audio The man is tall | A mulher é alta Play normal audio The woman is tall

 - We’ll see some exceptions in the 3rd group below*

 Portuguese adverbs, on the other hand, are one class that is always invariable.
 They only have one form, so they stay the same regardless of the gender (or number) of the noun they modify.
 For example:

 - Eles ainda estão aqui Play normal audio They(masc.) are still here | Elas ainda estão aqui Play normal audio They(fem.) are still here

 Let’s explore more examples of how to indicate gender, by categorizing Portuguese words into the following 4 groups.

 1. Same Root Word, Modified for Each Gender

-This is the largest group, containing words that have a different form for each gender.
-A simple example is menino boy and menina girl.
+This is the largest group, containing words that share a common root or radical, which is modified into a different form for each gender.
+A simple example is menino Play slow audio Play normal audio boy and menina Play slow audio Play normal audio girl.
 These share the same root (menin-) and the -o is changed to -a to take on the feminine form.

 - Simply changing -o to -a